 - Communicate frequently.

-- Employees feel empowered when they are “in the know,” and this helps enhance morale and engagement.
+- Effective communication includes listening to employees’ concerns and keeping them informed.
+Employees feel empowered when they are “in the know,” which helps enhance morale and engagement.

 - Do not let problems fester; address them as soon as possible.

 - Provide ongoing feedback.